AdobeDocs/core-services.en/help/interface/data-collection/adobe-managed-cert.md

 ## Maintenance and renewals

 Thirty days before your first-party certificate expires, Adobe validates whether the CNAME is still valid and in use.
-If so, Adobe assumes that you want to continue using the service and automatically renews the certificate on your behalf.
+If so, Adobe assumes that you want to continue using the service, and automatically renews the certificate on your behalf.

 >[!IMPORTANT]
 >
->If the CNAME has been removed or is no longer valid (Does not map to the provided Adobe secure hostname), Adobe cannot renew the certificate and the entry in Adobe's system is marked for removal without further communication.
+>If your organization's CNAME record is removed or no longer maps to the provided Adobe secure hostname, Adobe cannot renew the certificate.
+The entry in Adobe's system is marked for removal without further communication.

 ## Frequently asked questions